Welcome New Students!

 Chamber Choir Callbacks

-If you plan on being a music major you must take the Music Theory Assessment on Friday, August 25 at 4:30 p.m.
+If you plan on being a music major or minor you must take the Music Theory Assessment on Saturday, August 22 at 10:00 a.m.
 For more information please read the Music Theory Assessment letter online from Professor Duerksen.
 A sample assessment is available online.
 Stop by the Music Office during the first week of classes to complete a Declaration of Music Major form.
 It will be helpful for you to obtain advising from a music faculty member to insure your enrollment in the appropriate classes for your specific music major (See the online list of faculty and music major advisors).

-Music majors are required to attend the Student Recital Convos held on Tuesday at 11:30a.m. in Hudson Hall, Rogers Music Center.
+Music majors are required to attend the Student Recital Convos held on Tuesdays at 11:30 a.m. in Hudson Hall, Rogers Music Center.
 Incoming new or potential Music majors will be invited to a Music Student Orientation early in the fall semester.
 This orientation is critical for those intending to major in music, so please be sure to attend.

 Applied Lesson Information

 You must register for lessons during the first week of classes.
 The cost of 14 weekly one-half hour lessons is $340 and $680 for one-hour lessons per semester.
 If lessons are discontinued during the first three weeks, a pro-rated refund will be given.
 The deadline for a refund of lesson fees is exactly one week after the Registrar's official add-drop deadline each semester.
+Lessons have variable credits, .25 for half-hour and .5 for one-hour.
+You must edit the amount of credit in the Credits box when you register for class on the computer.
+Do this PRIOR to clicking "submit" in order to sign up for the right amount of time.
 A studio fee of $50 per semester will be charged to all students enrolled in applied lessons.

 Voice and Piano Lessons